shekharboppanapally/cotton-disease-detection/README.md

 # How to Use
 step1.first click on the option browse files,it will open the camera and files in your mobile
-step2.choose any of the option camera or files and take a picture of your face
+step2.choose any of the option camera or files and take a picture of your cotoon plant
 step3.after loading the image,click on predict button then it will predict that your cotton plant is diseased or not

 # Deployment